Pulseczar1/CustomTF-For-The-People-Server-Progs/README.md

-# CustomTF-For-The-People
+# CustomTF-For-The-People-Server-Progs
-This is the mod code ("progs") that the CustomTF For The People server uses.
-CustomTF is a mod of Quake Team Fortress, which gives players the ability to customize their classes.
+This is the mod code ("progs") that the CustomTF For The People (4TP) server uses.
+CustomTF is a mod of Quake Team Fortress, which gives players the ability to customize their player class/loadout.
+This code requires a server engine with certain "built-in" functions, and with the ability to link with this code, and run it, without using the QuakeC virtual machine.
+The 4TP server engine code is not being made public at this time.
+This code is very sloppy and unfinished in some areas -- not in the state I would prefer it to be in, to be made public, but I'm making it public anyway.